Mlaiel/iacherie/docs/GAMIFICATION_SYSTEM_COMPLETE.md

 ## Overview

-This document describes the complete gamification system implementation for the Ainflue platform, featuring **89+ achievements** across all major categories as specified in the requirements.
+This document describes the complete gamification system implementation for the IA Chérie platform, featuring **89+ achievements** across all major categories as specified in the requirements.

 ## 🏆 Achievement System Architecture